Qdot nanocrystal probes represent a truly enabling nanotechnology, offering revolutionary fluorescence performance that includes:

 Anti–Human CD Antibodies

 Immunophenotyping of leukocytes based on expression of cell-surface CD (cluster of differentiation) markers is a mainstream flow cytometry application in both clinical and research settings.
 Our Qdot nanocrystal–conjugated mouse monoclonal anti–human CD antibodies (Qdot nanocrystal anti–human CD antibody conjugates—Table 6.12) bring extended multiplexing capacity and unmatched fluorescence output to enhance conventional leukocyte immunophenotyping protocols (Figure 6.6.11).
-The large selection of Invitrogen anti–human CD antibodies labeled with Alexa Fluor dyes, phycobiliproteins and phycobiliprotein tandem fluorophores can be surveyed using our online primary antibody search utility at www.invitrogen.com/handbook/antibodies.
+Our large selection of anti–human CD antibodies labeled with Alexa Fluor dyes, phycobiliproteins and phycobiliprotein tandem fluorophores can be surveyed using our primary antibody search utility.

 Figure 6.6.11 Antigen detection in human peripheral blood lymphocytes.
 Cells were incubated with A) Qdot 655 mouse anti–human CD3 antibody (Q10012) or B) Qdot 605 mouse anti–human CD4 antibody (Q10008).
 Samples were then subjected to flow cytometric analysis using LSR II flow cytometers and FACSDiva software (BD Biosciences) or FlowJo software (Tree Star, Inc.).
 The gray overlay peaks represent a sample of unstained cells.